In this article

 - Tissue necrosis

-Healing from a gastropexy takes time.
+Still, even healing from a prophylactic gastropexy takes a bit of time.
 Some vets can perform the procedure laparoscopically, so the incision is smaller.
-Anesthesia often makes pets nauseated, but the stomach should not be moving just after it has been sutured in place, such as in the case of vomiting.
-To combat this, many vets give the dog anti-nausea medication, such as Cerenia (maropitant), to reduce the possible stresses on the stomach.
+Anesthesia often makes pets nauseated, but this is generally transient and mild.
+To combat this, many vets give the dog anti-nausea medication to reduce the likelihood of vomiting.

 - Feed your dog two or more (appropriately portioned) meals each day.